Crystal Palace makes FA Cup history by stunning Man City 1-0 in the final

 “I didn’t speak with them about the penalty," Guardiola said.
 “They take a decision, penalties are like that.
 I like guys who take initiative.
 They decide.”

+Guardiola's frustrations with Henderson saw him confront the keeper after the final whistle — but his complaints appeared to be more about alleged time wasting.

+“I understand in the last minutes (time wasting), but since the one or two minutes ... he’s British.
+You know in English football you have to play," Guardiola said.
+“In my teams I never tried (time wasting) because I try to play the game the people deserve to watch.”

-In the second half, Munoz had the Palace fans cheering again when squeezing the ball over the line, but the goal was ruled out for offside.
+In the second half, City did get the benefit of a video review when Munoz's goal was ruled out for offside.

+Glasner was hired in the middle of last season; the Austrian coach's biggest success was leading Eintracht Frankfurt to the Europa League title in 2022.

+But he started making Palace and its fans believe in him quickly with all kinds of milestones including ending Liverpool's winning streak at Anfield, a season double against United, a record Premier League score, and a top-10 finish.

 James Robson is at https://twitter.com/jamesalanrobson